apache/cordova-docs/www/docs/en/dev/guide/appdev/whitelist/index.md

 Before moving your application to production, you should formulate a whitelist and allow access to specific network domains and subdomains.

-For Android and iOS (as of their 4.0 releases), Cordova's security policy is extensible via a plugin interface.
+For Android (as of its 4.0 release), Cordova's security policy is extensible via a plugin interface.
 Your app should use the [cordova-plugin-whitelist][wlp], as it provides better security and configurability than earlier versions of Cordova.
 While it is possible to implement your own whitelist plugin, it is not recommended